kevingarabedian/EngageRT/README.md

 # EngageRT - Simple Call Center

-EngageRT is a powerful real-time customer engagement platform built to enhance your call center, support service, or any customer-facing communication system.
+EngageRT is a powerful yet simple call center platform.
 It provides comprehensive tools for managing agents, queues, and customer interactions.

 ## Configuration